privacybydesign/irmago/README.md

     docker-compose run test ./internal/sessiontest -run TestDisclosureSession

 We always enforce the `-p 1` option to be used (as explained [above](#running-the-tests)).

-### Testing revocation against SQL Server

-* Spin up a docker container:

-      docker run --rm -p 1433:1433 -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Say:P4rO0L?' -d mcr.microsoft.com/azure-sql-edge

-* Prepare the database and user:

-      create database test;
-      create login testuser with password = 'test-Password';
-      use test;
-      create user testuser for login testuser;
-      exec sp_addrolemember 'db_owner', 'testuser';

-  This only needs to be done once.
-No table or rows need to be created; the unit tests do this themselves.

-* In the revocation_test activate the mssql datasource instead of the postgres

-* Run the revocation unit tests

 ## Using a local Redis datastore
 `irmago` can either store session states in memory (default) or in a Redis datastore.
 For local testing purposes you can use the standard [Redis docker container](https://hub.docker.com/_/redis):